A man was arrested for allegedly assaulting his mother and stealing her cell phone to exchange it for drugs...

 Mrs. Antidormi provided police with the name of the drug dealer and identified his vehicle as well, which she described as a black Mustang with a red stripe.

-Page 2 of 2 - She said her only concern was getting her son off of drugs.
+She said her only concern was getting her son off of drugs.

 Antidormi was arrested on charges of simple assault, theft, receiving stolen property, and violating several city ordinances.